 Districts must have in effect policies and procedures to ensure all children with disabilities are identified, located, and evaluated.
 A Parent of a child or a public agency may request an initial evaluation when a student is suspected of having a disability.

 A student's special education needs may change throughout the course of their educational career, and the reevaluation process is developed to assess these evolving needs.

-Michigan Criteria for Determining the Existence of a Specific Learning Disability (PDF)
+Criteria for Determining the Existence of a Specific Learning Disability

 The criteria describe the state-approved options districts can use to evaluate a student for a specific learning disability.

 When considering eligibility for a student who has challenging behaviors, questions often arise regarding the presence of a social maladjustment or characteristics of a social maladjustment.
-Multidisciplinary evaluation teams are encouraged to utilize the Individuals with Disabilities Education Act (IDEA) and the Michigan Administrative Rules for Special Education (MARSE) requirements for emotional impairment.
+Multidisciplinary evaluation teams are encouraged to utilize the IDEA and the MARSE requirements for emotional impairment.
 Once emotional impairment criteria are met, evidence of social maladjustment cannot be used as a rule out for purposes of determining eligibility and the need for special education programs and services.

 Michigan Mandatory Special Education (MMSE)

 Michigan requires special education services for eligible children and students from birth through age 25.
 Part B of the Individuals with Disabilities Education Act (IDEA) requires special education services for eligible students ages 3 through 21.
 Part C of the IDEA requires early intervention services for eligible infants and toddlers from birth to age 3.